Physical aspects of psychological shock

 • During body psychotherapy, the nervous system can be awakened to bring it back into balance.
 Collapsed muscles are gently encouraged to become active again.

-• If successful, this often leads to the next step, the biological completion of movements or states of activation.
+• This enables the next step, the biological completion of movements or states of activation.

 • The physiological response to the shock (muscle tension, high nervous system activation) follows a specific pattern that is sometimes disrupted. – In this case, the trauma gets stuck in the body.